 Data that is or will be collected and how it is analyzed to determine effectiveness of the strategy a.
 PreK-12 Transition

-Students that participate in the extended day are monitored for success through OPM.
-Interims, and
+Students that participate in the extended day are monitored for success through OPM and teacher feedback

 2. Student Transition and Readiness